LukeSmithxyz/based.cooking/content/parmesan-potatoes.md

 ![Parmesan potatoes](/pix/parmesan-potatoes.webp)

 You can have this as a side dish, or for breakfast.
 Well, you can have it whenever and wherever you want if you are cooking it!
-We are grown ups here after all.
+We are grown-ups here after all.

 ## Ingredients